Umerzafar12941/Umerzafar12941/README.md

 ---

 ## 🧭 About Me

-🎓 I’m a **Computer Science student** who loves exploring programming, design, and technology.
+Hey there!
-💻 I enjoy learning step by step, building small projects, and discovering how real-world software works.
+I’m currently studying data science and love experimenting with code.
-🌱 Currently, I’m improving my coding skills and exploring **web development** and **Python programming**.
+I enjoy learning how things work behind the scenes and hope to build creative, practical projects as I grow my skills.

 ---